BBC Broadcasting House

 Your tour will last approximately one and a half hours.

-Please remember that Broadcasting House is a working building so no two tours are the same, but they will always be informative, interesting and fun.
+Please remember that Broadcasting House is a working building, but tours will always be informative, interesting and fun.

 The Broadcasting House Tour is available seven days a week.

 - Read frequently asked questions (FAQs) about booking BBC Tours and visiting BBC Broadcasting House